Over 25 years of experience in personal injury law

 At any point after filing your claim, you can enter into settlement negotiations with the opposing party.
 Trials can be expensive and time-consuming for everyone involved, so most cases end in a settlement.

-If the at-fault party makes a settlement offer, the estate’s personal representative can accept or decline it, often with input from family members and the attorney.
+If the at-fault party makes a settlement offer, the estate’s personal representative can accept or decline it, often with input from family members and the lawyer.
 If both sides can’t agree to a settlement, the case will proceed to trial.

 Step 7: Trial